 Bitcoin Price Outlook

-Cryptocurrency continues to draw a lot of speculative investor attention beginning last November.
-From day stock trading speculators to banks to self-directed stock enthusiasts, the demand for BitCoin, Ethereum, Dogecoin and other cryptos has been very brisk.
+Regardless, from day stock trading speculators to banks to self-directed stock enthusiasts, the demand for BitCoin, Ethereum, Dogecoin and other cryptos has been very brisk.
 Of course, the joke currency Dogecoin (Dog e Coin) got slapped on by Elon Musk.

 Buying cryptocurrencies such as Bitcoin, Dogecoin and Ethereum is so inviting, institutional investors are withdrawing funds from the stock market and moving them into the Cryptocurrency markets.